Fr5ctal-Dev/pygame3d/README.md

-# pygame3d
+# Pygame 3D
-Basic 3D rendering for PyGame
+Pygame3D is a cross-platform python library for basic 3D rendering in Pygame.